Transforming Healthcare in Queens

-Our new building expansion and modernization project at Mount Sinai Queens is significantly improving how we serve patients and the community and transforming health care in Queens.
+The new building expansion and modernization project at Mount Sinai Queens is significantly improving how we serve patients and the community.
 It represents the beginning of a new chapter for a hospital that has been a cornerstone of our community for more than 120 years.

 With the opening of our $175-million, 140,000-square-foot building, we are introducing a new era of health care in Queens, starting with our Stavros Niarchos Foundation Emergency Department.
-We now offer medical and surgical capabilities previously only available at Mount Sinai locations in Manhattan, while still maintaining the comfort and familiarity of a community hospital dedicated to the health of our neighbors.
+We now offer services previously only available at locations in Manhattan, while still maintaining the comfort and familiarity of a hospital dedicated to the health of our neighbors.

 Our State-of-the-Art Emergency Department